gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 than a camel has fleas, but "give 'em nothing" is one worth listening to.

 The prickling on the nape of my neck grows stronger.
 Something, or someone, is approaching.
-Left, right---I whirl around and go down on one knee, sweeping my spear up and across in an infantry parry with the lantern out to the side for balance.
+Left, right—I whirl around and go down on one knee, sweeping my spear up and across in an infantry parry with the lantern out to the side for balance.